Patrikejane/java-challenge/readme.md

 - I have 3 years experience in Java and I started to use Spring Boot from last year
 - I'm a beginner and just recently learned Spring Boot
 - I know Spring Boot very well and have been using it for many years

+################################################################################################

+#### what you did:
+- update the Spring Boot version in order to mitigate direct vulnerabilities
+- Add role base security layer
+- Implement caching with Spring Cache
+- Added ControllerAdvisor to centralize exception handling for reporting validation errors
+- added loggers for meaning full logging purpose
+- Refactor Code Format and annotations
+- Added tests (controller test)
+- added environment profiles to separate between dev test prod.

+#### what you would have done
+further  improvements:

+- Sprig 3 and Java latest:
+in order to mitigate vulnerabilities of previous Versions

+- User Authentication:
+Implement user authentication/authorization using oAuth2/OpenIDconnet to secure the API endpoints.

+- Containerizing
+In order to modularize the Employee Service for make it suit for Microservice Architecture enabling easier development, deployment, and scaling

+- Pagination:
+Introduce pagination support for better Data handling through Apis and to improve performance.

+- Database Integration:
+integration with a Sequel/Document database according to the requirement for the data persistence.

+- Exception Handling:
+further Enhance exception handling to provide meaningful error messages and responses.

+- Testing:
+Improve unit tests and Integration Tests code coverage.

+- Documentation:
+improve code comments and API documentation for better developer experience.

+- Frontend:
+Develop a frontend using React or angular and integration  for managing employees.

+- caching:
+Introduce in-memory data store cache service like Redis for the  improvement of performance scalability

+- Configuration:
+Introduce Configuration server in order to manage distributed Configuration

+My experience in Java
+I have over all 5+ years experience in Java.